-NIS2 — the Network and Information Security Directive 2 (Directive (EU) 2022/2555) — is the EU's most ambitious cybersecurity regulation yet.
-It entered into force on 16 January 2023, with a transposition deadline of 17 October 2024.
-As of mid-2026, most Member States have transposed it into national law, and enforcement is ramping up.
+The Network and Information Security Directive 2 (Directive (EU) 2022/2555) entered into force on 16 January 2023, with a transposition deadline of 17 October 2024.
+Transposition remains uneven: a majority of Member States have notified their national law, but on 8 July 2026 the Commission referred four late countries, including France, to the EU Court of Justice (see the transposition status below).

 What is NIS2?

 NIS2 replaces the original NIS Directive from 2016.
-Where NIS1 covered about 7 sectors and roughly 300 entities in France, NIS2 expands to 18 sectors and is expected to cover over 160,000 entities across the EU — including thousands of SMEs.
+Where NIS1 covered about 7 sectors and roughly 300 entities in France, NIS2 expands to 18 sectors and is expected to cover over 160,000 entities across the EU.
+This includes thousands of SMEs.

-The directive has one core goal: raise the baseline of cybersecurity across Europe by forcing organizations in critical sectors to implement proper risk management, report incidents fast, and take responsibility at the management level.
+The directive has one core goal: raise the baseline of cybersecurity across Europe by requiring organizations in critical sectors to implement risk management measures, report incidents within set deadlines, and place responsibility at the management level.

 It distinguishes two categories of regulated entities: